Supersonic Man: Release

 Supersonic Man was distributed in Spain by Filmayer S.A. on 6 August 1979.
 It sold 751,696 tickets on its Spanish release.
 It was the last film seen on WFLD's version of Svengoolie (titled Son of Svengoolie) before it was cancelled in 1986.

-It was also spoofed by RiffTrax on October 11, 2013.

 Reception

 From contemporary reviews, John Pym wrote in Monthly Film Bulletin that the film "is a cut-price digest of half-a-dozen money spinners, from the Bond movies to Star Wars."